 Apart from the regulated movement, the other main draw of the Exo is its skeletonised dial.

 Now, finding a skeletonised dress watch for under $1K SGD is hard enough.
-Finding a Swiss-Made skeletonised dress watch under S$1K SGD?
+Finding a Swiss-Made skeletonised dress watch for well under S$1K SGD?
 That’s near unheard of, but that’s what we find ourselves with regarding the WULF Exo.
 Certainly, the most standout feature of the Exo is its open, skeletonised dial.
 I have stated before in numerous reviews that I’m a huge fan of skeletonised watches – it transforms the movement from being a mere functional component to an aesthetic art piece.
 In this variant of the Exo, the movement is even IP-coated gold for added splendour – again, something not commonly seen in 3 figure skeletonised watches.
 I appreciate the metallic brushed silver elements on the lower left of the dial, which serves as a nice contrast (both in colour and texture) to the otherwise gold coloured movement.

 Given that WULF positions themselves as “Swiss-Made”, I had high expectations for the finishing on the Exo.
 I must say, I was not disappointed.
 In particular, I was impressed by the differing finishing techniques present on the Exo – there’s metallic brushed finishing on the silver elements at the lower left side of the dial, sandblasted finishing on the main plate of the movement which are juxtaposed with polished sections, and nicely brushed hands to boot.
 It’s not Grand Seiko level, but as far as entry level Swiss watches go, I would say that the level of finishing is definitely better than skeletonised watches from Tissot or Hamilton.